 Did God create time?

 Statements such as “God created time” or “God exists outside time” are quite common.
-But such statements are nonsensical as existence requires time; something cannot exist without the passage of time.
+The justification for these statements comes from just a couple of verses.

 2Ti 1:9 who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time [chronos] began [aionios],